Acceleratio/docs-sqlmanager/how-to/server-environment-snapshots/manage-servers-want-monitor.md

 ---
-Title:Manage the SQL Servers you want to monitor Author:Tomislav Sirovec
+title: Manage the SQL Servers you want to monitor
+author: Tomislav Sirovec
-Description:This article shows how to manage the SQL Servers you want to monitor.
+description: This article shows how to manage the SQL Servers you want to monitor.
-Date:14/06/17
+date: 14/06/17
 ---
 Use the __SQL Servers__ dialog to manage the SQL servers you want to monitor with SysKit SQL Manager